-Tupperware demonstrators and Managers like me do not handle replacements under the guarantee, or recycling of products.
-But people often ask about it so I have created this information page.
+Tupperware demonstrators and Managers like me do not handle replacements under the guarantee (warranty), or recycling of products.
+We can only supply paid replacement products and spare parts.
+But people often ask about the warranty so I have created this information page.

 Tupperware products you buy in the UK come with a 10 year guarantee.
 If it has cracked, chipped, split or peeled under normal use you can return it for a replacement.
 If it is damaged by dropping, heat or otherwise, see "Non-warranty returns" below.